6

 The Target of Evaluation (TOE) and the so-called TOE boundary must be decided before starting the Common Criteria evaluation project.
 The TOE is the subject of the evaluation and can be

 A Security Target (ST) is an implementation-dependent statement of security needs for a specific identified TOE.
-It includes the TOE’s version and configuration, in addition to the range of security capabilities being evaluated.
-From the CC evaluation point of view, preparing an ST should be a priority.
-The ST can be prepared either by the Developer or by an accredited Common Criteria consultant.
+It includes the TOE’s version and configuration and the range of security capabilities being evaluated.
+From the Common Criteria evaluation point of view, preparing an ST should be a priority.
+The ST can be prepared by the Developer or an accredited Common Criteria consultant.
 The Security Target might claim compliance with one or more PPs.

 The Common Criteria evaluation starts with a kickoff meeting organized by the Certification Body where the following topics are discussed: